tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/translational/aerodynamics.rst

 Time- and environment-dependent angles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A more complicated algorithm to compute the aerodynamic angles may be defined using custom models.
-Below, a simple example (depending only on time) is provided for illustraive purposes.
+Below, a simple example (depending only on time) is provided for illustrative purposes.
 A discussion of the definition of more complex models (depending on state, environment, time, *etc.*) is describe on the dedicated :ref:`custom_models` page.

     .. tabs::